Megan Thee Stallion is finishing work on her new album under lockdown

 The rapper went on to say that she is “going to have new music for when we can go back outside”.

-Megan went on to say that she kicks everyone out of the room when she’s working on a song.
+Megan revealed that she kicks everyone out of the room when she’s working on a song.
 “I don’t want anybody hearing the process,” she said.
 You can watch the full interview above.

 This comes after Megan Thee Stallion dropped her latest EP, ‘Suga’, last month.